learn-co-curriculum/html-iframes-lab/README.md

 ## Conclusion

-The `iframe` element that allows us to load another HTML page, such as this simple google map page, inside our own HTML page.
-It is like looking through a window from our page into another page displaying a Google Map.
+The `iframe` element allows us to load another HTML page inside our own HTML page.
+It is like looking through a window from _our_ page into another page displaying a Google Map.

-While iframes have been replaced in many places with JavaScript, they still prove valuable in specific cases.
+While iframes were replaced in many places with JavaScript, they still prove valuable in specific cases.

 <p class='util--hide'>View <a href='https://learn.co/lessons/html-map-contact-form-code-along'>HTML Map Contact Form Code-along</a> on Learn.co and start learning to code for free.</p>